emmt/FITSHeaders.jl/README.md

 ```

 where `rec` may have any form allowed by the `FitsCard` constructor.
 If the
+keyword is `"COMMENT"`, `"HISTORY"`, `""`, or `"CONTINUE"`, `rec` is appended
+to the end of the list of records stored by `hdr`.
+For other keywords which
-keyword of `rec` must be unique and a record of the same name exists in `hdr`,
+must be unique, if a record of the same name exists in `hdr`, it is replaced by
-it is replaced by `rec`; otherwise, `rec` is appended to the end of the list of
+`rec`; otherwise, it is appended to the end of the list of records stored by
-records stored by `hdr`.
+`hdr`.

-The `setindex!` method may also be used with a linear (integer) or a keyword
+The `setindex!` method may be used with a keyword (string) index.
+For example,
-(string) index.
-The above rule for unique / non-unique keywords is always
-applied.
-For example, the two following statements are equivalent:
+the two following statements are equivalent:

 ``` julia
 hdr[key] = (val, com)
 push!(hdr, key => (val, com))
 ```

-while, assuming `i` is an integer:
+The `setindex!` method may also be used with a linear (integer) index..
+For
+example:

 ``` julia
 hdr[i] = rec
 ```

 replaces the `i`-th record in `hdr` by `rec`.
+With an integer index, the rule
+for unique / non-unique keywords is not applied, so this indexing should be
+restricted to editing the value and/or comment of an existing entry.
+The
-The following example illustrates
-how this can be used to change the comment of the BITPIX record:
+following example illustrates how this can be used to modify the comment of the
+BITPIX record:

 ``` julia
 julia> if (i = findfirst("BITPIX", hdr)) != nothing